The 5G technology is the successor of earlier generations of mobile technology, i.e.:

 Thanks to the temporary user rights these operators can enable the first 5G developments in this frequency band in Belgium.
 In this regard, operators need to continue to comply with the regional authorities’ rules for the implementation of antennas and the existing radiation standards.

-The temporary user rights in this frequency band will only remain valid until their final granting through an auction that is yet to be organised.
+The temporary user rights in this frequency band will only remain valid until their final granting through the auction.

-In December 2020, Proximus activated 5G in the spectrum for which temporary user rights had been obtained at a limited number of sites.
+So far, Proximus and Telenet activated 5G in the spectrum for which temporary user rights had been obtained at a limited number of sites.

 5G test licences